 Global magnetohydrodynamical simulations of the solar convection zone have recently achieved cyclic large-scale axisymmetric magnetic fields undergoing polarity reversals on a decadal time scale (Beaudoin et al. 2013; Racine et al. 2011; Ghizaru et al. 2010).
-In this Letter, we show that these simulations also display a convective heat flux that varies in-phase with the strength of the cyclic large-scale magnetic field, and trace this modulation to deep-seated magnetically-mediated changes in convective flow patterns.
-Within the context of the ongoing debate on the physical origins of the observed 11-year variations in total solar irradiance, such a signature supports the thesis according to which all, or part of variations on decadal time scales and longer can be attributed to a global modulation of the Sun's internal thermal structure by magnetic activity.
+In this Letter, we show that these simulations also display a thermal convective luminosity that varies in-phase with the magnetic cycle, and trace this modulation to deep-seated magnetically-mediated changes in convective flow patterns.
+Within the context of the ongoing debate on the physical origin of the observed 11-year variations in total solar irradiance, such a signature supports the thesis according to which part of the variations on decadal time scales and longer could be attributed to a global modulation of the Sun's internal thermal structure by magnetic activity.
+A quantitative amplitude estimate of the associated TSI modulation cannot be made based on the current design of our experiments, in which the effect of subphotospheric and photospheric layers has not been accounted for.